HARLEY-DAVIDSON PRESENTS NEW MODELS AND NEW TECHNOLOGIES FOR 2020

 LOW RIDER S GALLERY

-The aim is to attract an even larger number of potential motorcyclists within a short period of time, with new products in new segments, expanded access to the brand and a strengthening of the global dealer network contributing to this.
+The aim is to attract an even larger number of potential motorcyclists within a short space of time, with new products in new segments, greater access to the brand and a strengthening of the global dealer network.

-“Harley-Davidson is offering customers a variety of new models, apparel and accessories in 2020 that combine style, power and technology to enhance the motorcycling experience,” said Heather Malenshek, Harley-Davidson Chief Marketing Officer.
+„Harley-Davidson is offering customers a host of new models, apparel and accessories in 2020 that combine style, power and technology to enhance the motorcycling experience,“ said Heather Malenshek, Harley-Davidson Chief Marketing Officer.

 The LiveWire 2020

-Driven by the new Revelation electric motor with its high, immediate and seamless torque, the LiveWire has powerful acceleration and impressive pulling power - without clutching and without shifting.
+Powered by the new Revelation electric motor with its high, immediate and instant torque, the LiveWire has powerful acceleration and impressive pulling power - without clutching and without shifting gears.
 With a range of around 158 kilometers (98 miles)** - determined in the WMTC test cycle - it is tailored to an urban environment.

 The LiveWire is the first model in the company's future e-portfolio, with which it aims to become one of the market leaders in electrically powered two-wheelers.
-The new Low Rider S combines power and style.
-The new Low Rider S offers lots of power and agile handling in combination with classic strength of character.
+The new Low Rider S combines power and style The new Low Rider S offers plenty of power and agile handling combined with classic strength of character.

-The driving behavior of the stable Softail chassis is optimized by high-quality chassis components that are tailored to a dynamic driving style and harmonize optimally with the performance of the powerful Milwaukee-Eight 114 engine.
-A handlebar riser, a trimmed headlight cowl and a black finish on numerous surfaces contribute to the Coastal Custom look.
+The handling of the stable Softail chassis is optimized by high-quality suspension components that are tailored to a dynamic riding style and harmonize perfectly with the power of the powerful Milwaukee-Eight 114 engine.
+The Coastal Custom look is enhanced by a handlebar riser, a tight-fitting headlight fairing and a black finish on numerous surfaces.

-New technologies HD Connect* provides the driver with information about their vehicle via the Harley-Davidson app on their smartphone.
-It is available for select Harley-Davidson models and ensures that the rider always remains connected to their machine, even when they are physically separated.
-Various information about the vehicle’s condition can then be accessed via the smartphone.
+New technologies H-D Connect* provides riders with information about their vehicle via the Harley-Davidson app on their smartphone.
+It is available for selected Harley-Davidson models and ensures that the rider always remains connected to their machine, even when the two are physically separated.
+Various vehicle status information can then be called up via the smartphone.

 The system also allows the owner to monitor the motorcycle remotely.
-If unauthorized persons tamper with the machine or move it, they will receive a corresponding notification.
-The electronic assistance system package Reflex Defensive Rider Systems (RDRS) combines the most modern chassis, braking and drive technology to adapt the acceleration and deceleration forces to the available tire grip.
+If unauthorized persons tamper with the machine or move it, the owner receives a corresponding notification.
+The Reflex Defensive Rider Systems (RDRS) electronic assistance system package combines the latest chassis, braking and drive technology to adapt the acceleration and deceleration forces to the available tire grip.

 TRI GLIDE GALLERY

-RDRS is standard in the 2020 model year on the LiveWire, the Trikes, the CVO types as well as the touring models Road King Special, Street Glide Special, Road Glide Special, Ultra Limited and the new Road Glide Limited.
-The new Road Glide Limited and Touring models The new Road Glide Limited replaces the Road Glide Ultra for the 2020 model year and offers new luxury features including pinstripes, a painted interior trim with a high-gloss finish, heated handlebar grips, Slicer II wheels in Contrast Bright finish and new emblems on the tank and both fenders.
+RDRS will be standard on the LiveWire, the trikes, the CVO models and the Touring Models Road King Special, Street Glide Special, Road Glide Special, Ultra Limited and the new Road Glide Limited.
+The new Road Glide Limited and the Touring models The new Road Glide Limited replaces the Road Glide Ultra in the 2020 model year and offers new luxurious features, including pinstripes, a painted interior trim with a high-gloss finish, heated handlebar grips, Slicer II wheels in a Contrast Bright finish and new emblems on the tank and both fenders.

-As the ultimate long-distance motorcycle, it has the striking and aerodynamically favorable sharknose fairing, whose triple vent ventilation channels reduce turbulence in the helmet area to a minimum.
-The standard Milwaukee-Eight 114 engine ensures powerful driving performance and the bright Daymaker LED double headlight ensures outstanding illumination at night.
+As the ultimate long-distance motorcycle, it wears the striking and aerodynamically favorable Sharknose fairing, whose triple-vent ventilation ducts reduce turbulence in the helmet area to a minimum.
+The standard Milwaukee-Eight 114 engine ensures powerful performance and the powerful Daymaker LED twin headlights provide outstanding illumination at night.

-The Premium Touring chassis has an easily accessible adjustment mechanism for the rear spring preload for comfortable adjustment to the load.
+The Premium Touring suspension has an easily accessible rear spring preload adjustment mechanism for comfortable adjustment to the load.
 The Reflex assistance system package with integrated cornering ABS guarantees maximum safety.
-The Boom! offers comprehensive navigation, communication and entertainment functions.
-Box GTS infotainment system with color touchscreen ready.
+Comprehensive navigation, communication and entertainment functions are provided by the Boom!
+Box GTS infotainment system with color touchscreen.

 Harley-Davidson Road Glide Limited 2020